Alberto Ruz Buenfil

-Alberto Ruz Buenfil (born 1945) is a native of Mexico whose work is dedicated to social change, environmental sustainability, and the performing arts.
+Alberto Ruz Buenfil (11 September 1945 – 7 December 2023) was a Mexican writer and activist whose work is dedicated to social change, environmental sustainability, and the performing arts.
 He co-founded two international theater groups as well as Mexico's first ecovillage, known as Huehuecoyotl.
 He led the 13-year Rainbow Peace Caravan, an international effort to promote sustainable design and permaculture, as well as theatrical performances, across seventeen countries of Latin America.
 He was also funded by Ashoka from 2002 to 2005, and received in the name of the Rainbow Peace Caravan, the prize "Escuela Viva" from the Brazilian President Lula da Silva and Minister of Culture Gilberto Gil, as one of the 60 most advanced projects in education in the country.

-Ruz is the author of several books.
+Ruz was the author of several books.
 At his return in 2009 from South America, he was invited to be part of a team at the 'Direction of Culture' of Coyoacán, México DF, where he created the project Ecobarrios and took it for three years to 10 different pueblos and barrios from that part of the city.
-From January to November 2013 he was Director of Environmental Culture in the state of Morelos, since 2014, he has been an adviser to the "Asamblea Legislativa", from Mexico City, on the subject of the recently adopted Law of Rights of Mother Earth.
-He organized the 1st Global Forum for the Rights of Mother Earth in Mexico city, from June 1 to 5.
-His main purpose today is to contribute to the Universal Declaration of Rights of Mother Earth at the United Nations.
-He lives in Huehuecóyotl and travels around the world as a keynote speaker in different Forums and for all kind of publics.
+From January to November 2013 he was Director of Environmental Culture in the state of Morelos.
+Beginning in 2014, he was an adviser to the "Asamblea Legislativa", from Mexico City, on the subject of the recently adopted Law of Rights of Mother Earth.
+He organized the 1st Global Forum for the Rights of Mother Earth in Mexico city, from 1 to 5 June.
+His main purpose was to contribute to the Universal Declaration of Rights of Mother Earth at the United Nations.
+He lived in Huehuecóyotl and traveled around the world as a keynote speaker in different forums and for all kinds of audiences.

 Early life

-Alberto Ruz B. grew up in Yucatán with his brother Jorge, is the son of archaeologist Alberto Ruz Lhuillier, best known for his discovery of the subterranean tomb of Pakal the Great in the Mayan ruins of Palenque in 1952, and Blanca Buenfil, an outstanding woman from Campeche.
-He attended junior high school at Liceo Franco Mexicano, and high school at "Preparatoria 5", in México city.
+Alberto Ruz Buenfil grew up in Yucatán with his brother Jorge, and was the son of archaeologist Alberto Ruz Lhuillier, best known for his discovery of the subterranean tomb of Pakal the Great in the Mayan ruins of Palenque in 1952, and Blanca Buenfil, an outstanding woman from Campeche.
+He attended junior high school at Liceo Franco-Mexicano, and high school at "Preparatoria 5", in Mexico city.

 Education and career

-Alberto Ruz earned a degree in education at the Instituto Frances de America Latina through the University of Sorbonne, Paris.
+Alberto Ruz earned a degree in education at the Instituto Francés de América Latina through the University of Paris.
 He taught courses in French language and culture at the Universidad Nacional Autónoma de México (UNAM) from 1964 to 1966.
-He briefly served on the Faculty of Chemistry there in 1964 and was subsequently in the Faculties of Economical and Political Sciences (1965-1968).
+He briefly served on the Faculty of Chemistry there in 1964 and was subsequently in the Faculties of Economical and Political Sciences (1965–1968).

-He studied Contemporary Arts at the Bauhaus Situationiste of Drakabygget, in Orkelljunga, Sweden, (1970–71), as well as organic agriculture at the Moshav Yodfat, Israel, (1971–72), and Comparative Religions at the Theosophical Society headquarters in Adyar, Madras, India (1974–75).
-He is fluent in Spanish, French, English, Portuguese and Italian.
+Ruz Buenfil studied Contemporary Arts at the Bauhaus Situationiste of Drakabygget, in Orkelljunga, Sweden, (1970–71), as well as organic agriculture at the Moshav Yodfat, Israel (1971–72), and Comparative Religions at the Theosophical Society headquarters in Adyar, Madras (now Chennai), India (1974–75).
+He was fluent in Spanish, French, English, Portuguese and Italian.